The

 a collection of anecdotes and articles on military lore

-A Punk History of Squaddies on Screen
+A Punk History of Camouflage

-A Punk Guide to one-man armies
+A Punk Guide to Staging a Military Coup

 Dominic Adler